 Malignant melanoma (a type of skin cancer which usually develops from an unusual mole).
 Possible signs of melanoma include moles which may change size, shape, elevation or colour over time, or new moles.
 The moles may itch, bleed or ulcerate

+Squamous cell carcinoma: a type of skin cancer which may present as a firm red nodule, a sore with crust, or a new sore on an existing scar

 Convulsion, fits (more frequent in children and adolescents than in adults)

 Rare (may affect up to 1 in 1 000 people)